 Guanacaste Conservation Area

-It consists of three National Parks: Santa Rosa, Guanacaste and Rincón de la Vieja, as well as the Horizontes Forestry Station and Bahía Junquillal Wildlife Refuge.
+The Guanacaste Conservation Area comprises three National Parks: Santa Rosa, Guanacaste and Rincón de la Vieja, and the Horizontes Forestry Station and Bahía Junquillal Wildlife Refuge.

 Area de Conservación Guanacaste World Heritage Site

+Junquillal Bay Wildlife Refuge is a 4.38 sq km (1.69 sq mi) wildlife refuge in the Guanacaste Province of northwestern Costa Rica.
+It protects areas of tropical dry forest and coastal mangroves.
 The crystal clear turquoise waters and sugar-sand beaches stretch for 2 km (1.25 mi).
 The water conditions make it a great place to snorkel and swim.
 Scuba diving, fishing and boating are also popular here.
 The shore is a nesting site for the Olive Ridley sea turtles.
-Green Turtles and Hawksbill turtles nest along the shore as well.
+Green Turtles and Hawksbill turtles nest along the coast as well.

 The visually dramatic landscape mosaic is home to an extraordinary variety of life forms.
 Next to the approximately 7,000 plant species, more than 900 vertebrate species have been confirmed.

 The vast dry forest is a rare feature of enormous conservation value, as most dry forests elsewhere in the region are fragmented remnants only.
-Conservation has permitted the natural restoration of the previously degraded forest ecosystem, today serving again as a safe haven for the many species depending on this acutely threatened ecosystem.
+Conservation has permitted the natural restoration of the previously degraded forest ecosystem, today serving again as a haven for the many species depending on this acutely threatened ecosystem.